 Conclusion

-By now, you should have a complete understanding of What are the 7 steps of Environmental Impact Assessments (EIA)?—and why they matter.
+By now, you should have a complete understanding of “what the 7 steps of Environmental Impact Assessments (EIA) are—and why they matter.
 Whether you’re a developer, policymaker, or curious citizen, knowing this process helps ensure we make decisions that respect our environment and communities.
 A well-executed EIA isn’t a barrier—it’s a path to better, more responsible development.

 If you’re planning a development and want to navigate the EIA process with confidence, JDJ Consulting can help.
 Our experienced land use consultants in Los Angeles provide tailored support through every stage—from screening to compliance.